tdgrant1/denss/README.md

 It also contains useful tips and best practices.

 #### DENSSWeb server: [denss.ccr.buffalo.edu](https://denss.ccr.buffalo.edu)
-Try out DENSS without installing the code using the DENSSWeb server to perform simple online calculations suitable for most cases.
+Try out DENSS without installing the code using the DENSSWeb server.
+DENSSWeb recently underwent a major update.
+Now run DENSSWeb in standard Slow and Membrane modes suitable for publication.
+You can also enforce symmetry.
 Thanks to Andrew Bruno and the CCR for DENSSWeb!

 #### New automatic Dmax estimation and fitting from RAW data
 When provided raw experimental data, DENSS will now automatically estimate